ibm-cloud-docs/event-notifications/en-templates.md

 Event Name: {{event_name}}
 ```

-### Conditional Logic Helper
+### Conditional logic helper
 {: #conditional-logic-helper}

-Conditional logic allows users to define conditions within the message templates, enabling dynamic content generation based on the values of variables.
+Conditional logic allows you to define conditions within the message templates, enabling dynamic content generation based on the values of variables.
 This feature is useful for creating flexible notification messages that adapt to different scenarios.

-#### Usage:
+#### Usage
 {: #usage-conditional-logic-helper}

 ```handlebars